|

 To save money for those costly port tours, sail in the shoulder season and pick an older vessel.
 Traveling to Alaska in May or September offers lower prices, but you’ll also experience colder weather.

-The Grand Princess, Norwegian Jewel, Norwegian Spirit, Carnival Spirit, and Holland’s Volendam offer lower pricing.
+The Grand Princess, Norwegian Jade, Carnival Spirit, Carnival Miracle, and Holland’s Zaandam offer lower pricing.

 While you’ll cruise on an older vessel, the views of Hubbard Glacier and Glacier Bay National Park will remain the same.